johannschopplich/apiful/docs/extensions/openapi.md

 ```

 > [!WARNING]
-> Incorrect parameters will not be reported at runtime.
+> Incorrect parameters won't be reported at runtime.
 An incomplete path will be sent to the backend _as-is_.

 ## Request Headers

 Add headers to the request using the `headers` field.
 All headers defined in the OpenAPI schema will be type checked.
-You can still add additional headers that are not defined in the schema, which will not be type checked.
+You can still add additional headers that aren't defined in the schema, which won't be type checked.

 ```ts
 const response = await petStore('/some/endpoint', {